AnneliektH/almond_rhizosphere/README.md

 ## Snakemake
-Most of the read processing was done using snakemake.
+Most of the read processing was done using snakemake, see Snakefile and rules.
 1. Read processing using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)
 2. Removing the PhiX spike in using [bbmap](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/) (this is not needed if your sequencing center does this for you!!)
 3. Assembly using [MEGAHIT](https://github.com/voutcn/megahit)